Zoe Sozo Bethel, Miss Alabama, Dead at 27

 Zoe Sozo Bethel, who was crowned Miss Alabama for America Strong in 2021, has died.
 She was 27.

-The beauty queen's family broke the news of Bethel’s death on Instagram, stating that she was involved in an accident.
-“On Feb.
+The beauty queen's death was confirmed in a statement shared to her Instagram account.
+"On Feb.
 18, 2022, at approximately 5:30 a.m.
-Eastern time in Miami, Florida, our beloved Zoe Sozo Bethel passed from this life into the next as a result of succumbing to her injuries,” the family wrote alongside a carousel of videos and photos of Bethel.
+Eastern time in Miami, Florida, our beloved Zoe Sozo Bethel passed from this life into the next as a result of succumbing to her injuries,” a post featuring videos and photos of Bethel was captioned.
 "She touched the hearts of many people and was actively affiliated with several organizations and groups namely, she was the current Miss Alabama (for America Strong), a political commentator for RSBN, a Brand Ambassador for Turning Point USA, and Liberty University’s Falkirk Center.
 She was also a spokeswoman for Students for Life and affiliated with Project Veritas."

 Her family asked that their privacy be respected at this time and included a GoFundMe link where fans could donate to support burial and medical expenses.